SaganAmery/mood-to-emoji/README.md

 # Mood to Emoji 😊

-This is a beginner Python project that turns mood words into emojis!
+This is a Python project that turns mood words into emojis!

 ## How it works
 Run the script in your terminal.
 When it asks how you feel, type a mood like "happy" or "tired," and it will show you an emoji that matches.